-Answering the question of how to organize a software development team will depend on your specific needs.
-Those needs will determine whether hiring a software development company is right for you, or whether you’re better off organizing a software development team yourself.
+Answering how to organize a software development team will depend on your specific needs.
+Those needs will determine whether hiring a software development company is right for you or whether you’re better off organizing a software development team yourself.

-Hire Experts to Build Innovative Software for Your Business
+Hire our Experts to Build Innovative Software for Your Business